 These photos are all about the two of you being together, so try to maintain some physical connection with each other as we're photographing.
 It could be a touch, a hand on an arm -- whatever feels natural to you.

-People usually photograph better when their clothes are more tailored looking.
+People usually photograph better when their clothes are more tailored.
 Baggy jeans, untucked shirts, and puffy winter coats might look great in person, but you'll almost always photograph better if these details are all "buttoned down."

 You're more than welcome to bring a friend or someone who can manage your clothes and/or any other styling elements.
 While I can often notice if a button has come undone or a belt jacket might look better cinched, you are ultimately in charge of your appearance.
-When we look at the portraits of high-profile people and wonder why they look so great in these images, remember that there was almost certainly a stylist(s) present.
+When we look at the portraits of high-profile people and wonder why they look so great, remember that there was almost certainly a stylist(s) present who was attending to their appearance.

 Speaking of styling, remember that an important element of these images is that you want your clothes to match the environment.
 Thinking of a beach walk for your photos?
 Wear clothes that match a beach-walk vibe.
 A hike in the woods?
 Think tailored casual comfort.
 Interested in an upscale city shoot?
 Feel free to go a little more formal or city-chic.